 - 2 tablespoons honey

-- Whisk vinegar, salt, honey & pepper in a bowl.
-When honey was melted, whisk in extra virgin olive oil.
+- Whisk the vinegar, salt, honey & pepper in a bowl.
+When honey has melted, whisk in extra virgin olive oil.
 Set aside.

-- Slice turnips thinly with a mandoline or a knife.
-Do the same with the kiwi.
+- Slice the turnips and the kiwi thinly with a mandoline or a knife.

 - Put the turnips, kiwi & rucola in a bowl.
 Pour the dressing on the ingredients and mix.
 Let the turnips absorb the dressing for 5 minutes.